Governance

 RISK MANAGEMENT

 Our fourth medium-term plan, Unite for Growth 2027, requires us to tweak existing businesses and expand into new business fields.
-We must therefore detect risks that could disrupt these efforts and then actively develop measures to address these risks.
+We must therefore detect and actively address risks that could disrupt these efforts.
 To that end, we are enhancing our risk sensitivity and developing a risk management program involving both management and frontline staff.

 Risk Management Structure